 2. The address of the superior court for the county in which the enjoined party resides.

 3. The following statement:

 To the restrained person: This injunction will last for one year from the date that you are served.
 If you have not done so already, you must immediately surrender to the sheriff in your county all firearms that you own, control or possess.
 You may not own, purchase or have in your possession or control any firearms while this injunction is in effect.
 You have the right to request a hearing to terminate this injunction at any time during its effective period.
 You may seek the advice of an attorney as to any matter connected with the injunction.

 Warning: This is an official court order.
 If you disobey this order, you may be arrested and prosecuted for the crime of interfering with judicial proceedings and any other crime you may have committed in disobeying this order.

 I. If the injunction is served by a peace officer, the peace officer shall request that the defendant surrender each firearm described in the petition.
-If the defendant refuses, the peace officer shall notify the court and request a search warrant for the location of the firearm that is described in the petition. a peace officer shall transfer a firearm that is recovered to the sheriff in the jurisdiction in which the defendant was served.
+If the defendant refuses, the peace officer shall notify the court and request a search warrant for the location of each firearm that is described in the petition. a peace officer shall transfer each firearm that is recovered to the sheriff in the jurisdiction in which the defendant was served.

-K. Whether the firearm is surrendered or recovered by a search warrant, the sheriff shall provide the defendant with a receipt for each firearm, including a description of the firearm and the serial number.
+K. Whether each firearm is surrendered or recovered by a search warrant, the sheriff shall provide the defendant with a receipt for each firearm, including a description of the firearm and the serial number.
 The sheriff shall file a copy of the receipt with the court.